 For those of you that enjoy having coffee throughout the day, make sure that you take time to read the effects of caffeine below and what the safe daily limit is for regular use.

 The goal of caffeine being present in an athlete’s diet should be to increase performance.
-If it is being overused than it will become almost useless as a performance enhancing tool.
+However, if it is being overused than it will become almost useless as a performance-enhancing tool.

 By limiting your caffeine intake to only before strength related events, you will greatly increase its effects leading to an overall improved performance.

 You will not only feel stronger, you will be stronger!

 So don’t ruin the effects by taking too much too often.
 Use it as an extra tool in your arsenal for when you need to hit a new PR or just improve your performance!

 Remember, you can use coffee for strength and performance, but not endurance.
 This is because the effects of caffeine only help with intense activities, not long-duration exercise.

 - Decreased sodium (Na+) re-absorption in the kidneys leading to increased urine output.

 - Increased heart rate which temporarily raises blood pressure.

 - Opens up fat cells for the release of stored fats.